-Exogenous Volatile Organic Compound (EVOC®) Probes enable targeted stimulation of biological pathways.
+Exogenous Volatile Organic Compound (EVOC®) Probes enable targeted assessment of biological pathways.

 Endogenous volatile organic compounds (VOCs) are produced as the end product of metabolic processes within the body, meaning that underlying changes in metabolic activity, including that from your gut microbiome, can produce patterns of VOCs characteristic of specific diseases.
 As disease has an immediate effect on metabolism, the pattern of VOCs exhaled will change, making Breath Biopsy an excellent tool with the potential to enable earlier disease diagnosis and for precision medicine applications.